 Sara Ali Khan wanted to become a heroine at the age of four but it became a full-blown passion after she graduated from Columbia University.

 "When you are four and you dream of becoming a heroine, then it is a different thing.
 We don't really know what we want at that age.
 You grow up and when you are eight, you see movies, and you feel more sure about it.
 Then you go to Columbia University, spend your father's money and come back with a degree and if you still want to be an actor, then it is not a hobby (chaska), it is your passion (shiddat).
 There is a different intensity and seriousness to it.
 You start preparing after that," Sara told media in a recent interview.

 In picture: Sara Ali Khan with her mother Amrita Singh.

 The Columbia returned Sara, equally comfortable in Hindi and English, is confident and comes across as real and well-spoken, often using a story or anecdote to make her point.

-In picture: Sara Ali Khan with younger brother Ibrahim Ali Khan at the wedding reception of Bollywood actress Anushka Sharma and cricketer Virat Kohli this year.
+In picture: Sara Ali Khan with younger brother Ibrahim Ali Khan at the wedding reception of Bollywood actress Anushka Sharma and cricketer Virat Kohli.